U.S. Total Nonfarm Employment Normalized Peak Plot over last 15 Recessions (1929-2022)

 Back in 2009, I wanted to highlight how bad the effect of the Great Recession was on the U.S. labor market.
 This plot shows that the current COVID-19 recession (started Feb.
-2020) has had a historic negative effect on U.S. jobs, with a nearly 15% decline in the first two months of the recession and still being nearly 10% down after four months.
+2020) has had a historic negative effect on U.S. jobs, with a nearly 15% decline in the first two months of the recession and still being nearly 8% down after six months.
 None of the previous 14 recessions, only the 1945 recession had a bigger decline in employment (-8.1%) after 7 months.
 And the next closest is the 1937 recession down 3.8% after seven months.
 If you zoom out, you will see that U.S. employment during the Great Depression (1929-1933) took a full 10 years and 3 months (123 months) to get back to its 1929 peak level.
 The Great Recession (2007-2009) took nearly 6 years and 4 months (76 months).
 This might be an indication that our current COVID-19 recession will take a long time to get back to the February 2020 peak of 152.5 million jobs.

 The data underlying the visualization on this page default to showing PAYEMS series values in the 15 recessions from 4 months before the peak to 35 months after the peak.
 However, the data here are available to be viewed from 48 months (4 years) before the peak to 135 months (11 years, 3 months) after the peak.